Welcome to Early Years at St Mary's

 Our department is made up of a large Nursery and two Reception classes.
-Mrs Ball is the Early Years Lead and teaches in the Nursery, and our Reception classes are taught by Miss Carter and Mrs Eyre.
+Mrs Ball is the Early Years Lead and teaches in the Nursery, and our Reception classes are taught by Miss Carter and Mrs Brennan.

 Our Early Years department lays the foundations for life-long learning.
 Provision here is all about meeting our young children’s needs, so that they can grow and learn happily in ways that will help them develop skills and knowledge across the Prime and Specific areas of the EYFS.